bigdata-i523/hid320/notebook.md

 * 08/29/17 Contributed chg:dev: corrected spelling error github
 * 09/01/17 Bought Raspberry PI and NodeMCU for IoT
 * 09/01/17 Enabled Python 2 and 3 via pyenv on OSX
+* 10/16/17 Participated in Experiment: What is the following program doing?

 # Writing